 Chocolate Covered Oranges

-These chocolate covered oranges are a healthy, bite-size snack that will also satisfy your sweet tooth.
-Mandarin orange segments are dipped in dark chocolate flavored with a hint of cinnamon, and sprinkled with flaky sea salt.
-They are beautiful, delicious and so easy to make!
+These chocolate covered oranges are a healthy, bite-size snack that still satisfies your sweet tooth.
+Juicy mandarin orange segments are dipped in dark chocolate with a hint of cinnamon and sprinkled with flaky sea salt for the perfect mix of sweet and salty.
+They're beautiful, delicious, and so easy to make!

 Dipped oranges on white plate